digital-containment/malo/docs/installation.md

 1. **Google Play Store** (recommended)

    ```
-   Search for "MalO ver1.0.0" in Play Store
+   Search for "MalO ver1.0.0" in the Play Store
    ```

 2. **APK file**